-- What clues from nature show that the season is changing? - Would you like to live in this place?
+- What clues does nature give that the season is changing? - Would you like to live in this place?
 Why or why not?

 Adopt a tree in your neighborhood to observe for a year.
-Each week, write and draw detailed observations about your tree in a science notebook.
+Each week, make detailed observations about your tree in a science notebook.
+Draw diagrams.

-Make notes of changes including, animals you observe, the weather, and what you smell, hear and feel.
-At the end of the year reflect on the changes your tree has made over time.
+Make notes of changes including: animals you observe, the weather, and what you smell, hear and feel.
+At the end of the year you will have documented how your tree changes over time.

-Mindful eating is a practice that helps us have better control over our eating habits.
-The time we spend chewing our food is rarely something people think about but slowing down can allow you to experience food you are eating in a new way.
+The time we spend chewing our food is rarely something people think about, but when you slow down, you experience the food in a new way.

 Find a food you like to eat.
 Before you begin eating, pause to smell it.
-Put it in your mouth, but before you begin chewing, close your eyes, chew slowly, and consider its taste and texture.
+Put it in your mouth, but before you begin chewing, think about the taste and texture.
+Chew it slowly.
+Close your eyes and consider the taste.
 Swallow your bite, and notice what flavors linger in your mouth.

-- How is eating different when you go slowly? - When you stopped to notice your senses, how did it change the experience of eating? - What would be the benefit of spending more time eating all of your meals? - What foods do you think would be most enjoyable in practicing mindful eating?
+- How is eating different when you go slowly? - When you stopped to notice your senses, how did it change the experience of eating? - What would it be like to spend more time eating all your meals? - What foods do you think would be most enjoyable to practice mindful eating?